FahimU123/Pro-Stepper/README.md

 - **SwiftUI**: Provides a modern, responsive, and declarative user interface that is both visually appealing and easy to maintain.
 - **Vision & CoreML**: Enable real-time motion tracking and machine learning-based exercise analysis, ensuring a customized therapy experience.
-- **AVFoundation**: Powers real-time audio feedback and guided exercise instructions to enhance user engagement.
+- **AVFoundation**: Provides access to the camera for real-time motion tracking and analysis.
 - **SwiftData & Foundation**: Ensure efficient data management and performance tracking for seamless user progress monitoring.

 The project follows a clean and modular architecture, making it scalable and easy to maintain.
 By leveraging these frameworks, Pro Stepper delivers a seamless and interactive rehabilitation experience tailored to individual needs.